hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/finish.md

 Most developers who know about static code analysis know about SonarQube.
 While each language typically has its own linting and code analysis tools, SonarQube offers a unifying tools for many languages and teams.
 Additionally, SonarQube with its database offers the additional dimension of time to trend your metrics over time.

-This tutorial shows how you can easily use Kubernetes as a place to host a heightly available server for you and your team.
+This tutorial shows how you can easily use Kubernetes as a place to host a highly available server for you and your team.

 ## Lessons Learned ##